 Neptune is related to the god Poseidon – ruling over shipwrecks and drowning, controlling the motions of the dynamic sea, stirring us within, with tides unpredictable.
 The massive ocean remains the last great frontier of Earth.
 Its realm is so vast and so difficult to access, it would be completely sublime if this watery realm whispered some of its oceanic secrets.
-We delve into the massive water, home to an infinite number of strange creatures and bewildering phenomenon.
-Let’s just say, Neptune in Pisces takes us into the mysterious, mythical and everything in-between.
-The amazing fact about the ocean is that it is 95 percent unexplored, unknown, unseen, and this is usually what astrologers speak of when we talk about the ‘mystery’ contained within Neptune or Pisces.
+Water is home to an infinite number of strange creatures and bewildering phenomenon.
+Let’s just say, Neptune in Pisces takes us into the mysterious, mythical, and everything in-between.
+The ocean, in fact, is 95 percent unexplored, unknown, unseen.
+Isn’t that surreal?
+So this is usually what astrologers speak of when we talk about the ‘mystery’ contained within Neptune or Pisces.

 Neptune is most at home in the depths of our unconscious mind, and, to the extent, we immerse ourselves in our inner world.
 Neptune rules the large sea that Jung thought represented the unconscious.
 All forgotten experiences, wishes, and subliminal memories can be recalled from this area through dreams and fantasies.
-But are we feeling the spiritual?
+But are we feeling the spiritual as a collective?
 I am not sure if it’s been a wholly enlightening experience so far, but as Karen Carpenter would sing, “We’ve only just begun.”
-In the previous Neptune in Pisces experience, everyone was literally touching the invisible, there was also plenty of deception occurring.
+In the previous Neptune in Pisces experience, everyone was literally touching the invisible, there was also a lot of deception occurring.
 On the whole, the spiritual swept through this time.
-During this Neptune transit through Pisces, however, are we really looking for our minds to expand into the otherworldly?
+During this current Neptune transit through Pisces, however, are we really looking for our minds to expand into the otherworldly?
 Are we searching for doors left unlocked?
 Are we waiting to hear spirits tapping on the wall?
 Neptune in Pisces adds ethereal undertones, clairvoyant, intuitive, instinctive, and mysterious melodies.
-This enchanting planet rules the subconscious, the psychological, and all things mystical.
+This enchanting planet rules the subconscious, the psychological, and all things hidden in the mystical realm.

 The other two outer planets Uranus and Pluto forming such a dynamic square aspect at this time has been a violent awakening.
 I am not sure if part of the world has lost its humanity, its oneness?
 We desperately need a miracle right now, some sign of glimmering hope sparkling in Neptune’s waters.